wp-plugins/myarcadeblog/readme.txt

 * BuddyPress integration
 * and a lot of more..

-With MyArcadePlugin you can automatically fetch games from 10 game distributors: Big Fish Games, FlashGameDistributrion (FGD), FreeGamesForYourWebsite (FOG), Kongregate, Mochi Media, MyArcadeFeed, Playtomic, Scirra, TalkArcades and Spil Games.
-Additionally you can import 8 game types manually: SWF Games, DCR Games, IBPArcade (IBProArcade), PHPBB Games, ZIP Games, Unity 3D Games, Embed Codes and Iframe Codes.
+With MyArcadePlugin you can automatically fetch games from 10 game distributors: Big Fish Games, FlashGameDistributrion (FGD), FreeGamesForYourWebsite (FOG), Kongregate, MyArcadeFeed, Scirra, TalkArcades, Spilgames, 2PG and UnityFeeds.
+Additionally you can import 10 game types manually: SWF Games, DCR Games, IBPArcade (IBProArcade), PHPBB Games, ZIP Games, Mochi ZIP Files, Unity 3D Games, HTML5, Embed Codes and Iframe Codes.
 There are over 70.000 games available that you can add to your site instantly!

 <a href='http://myarcadeplugin.com/' title='WordPress Arcade Plugin'>Upgrade to the full version now »</a>